AGTTeam/AGTTSite/content/blog/0032.2022-05-01-march-april-progress-report/en.md

 And that’s everything from this update.
 Phew!
 You might need to excuse us while we catch our breath.

-As always, if you’re interested in learning more about any of these projects or fancy getting involved with some, you can also find us down at our [discord server](https://discord.gg/UUF7Zbm).
+As always, if you’re interested in learning more about any of these projects or fancy getting involved with some, you can also find us down at our [Discord Server](https://discord.gg/UUF7Zbm).